COMPASS of ACT

 Importance of the Test

-The COMPASS ACT test is not like a traditional test.
+This test is not like a traditional test.
 This test is used for identifying and understanding a student's abilities and skills and different subjects.
 These scores help the educators to identify the right course for the student.
 There is no "passing score" for this test.
 The scores of this test are released immediately and the score report also includes a placement message telling the students about the courses that he/she can take and the method to register for the course.

 Based on the scores, the educators also advice the students to take up basic courses if they find that the students abilities in a particular subject are lower than what is expected at the college entry level.

-The COMPASS ACT is an untimed, multi-choice test that helps the educators and the students understand the abilities of the students.
+COMPASS is an untimed, multi-choice test that helps the educators and the students understand the abilities of the students.
 This is a very useful test and benefits the students immensely.
 Though this test evaluates the abilities gained by a student in his/her college life, a proper preparation is essential to get a good score in it.

 Terms and Conditions